noi-techpark/odh-docs/source/datasets.rst

   set is a :strong:`dcat:Dataset`\.

 * :literal:`GET /datasets/search/{query}` Execute a custom, case
   insensitive query on the available datasets.
-All the fields that are in the result set of :literal:`GET /datasets` will be considered for an answer.
+All the fields within the result set of the :literal:`GET /datasets` query will be considered for an answer.
+Multiple words can be used as query string

-  .. note:: There is currently no tokenisation of the query string,
-     therefore the text you enter is searched as-is in the datasets.
-IT is however possible to search for partial words.
-As an example, the code snippet below is the outcome of both queries :literal:`GET /datasets/search/charging` and :literal:`GET
-     /datasets/search/echargingstation`

 The outcome of the query looks like the following excerpt which is, as mentioned in the previous section in JSON-LD format and uses the standard DCAT vocabulary.